-- Is Silver Sands beach being changed mainly by constructive waves or destructive waves?
-Give two reasons for your answer. - 2 Look carefully at the oblique aerial photograph in Source 4. - a In which direction is longshore drift moving sand at Mandurah beach in this photograph?
+- 1 Is Silver Sands beach being changed mainly by constructive waves or destructive waves?
+Give two reasons for your answer. - 2 Look carefully at the oblique aerial photograph in Source 4. - a In which direction is longshore drift moving sand at Mandurah beaches in this photograph?
 Give some evidence from the photograph for your answer. - b How might longshore drift affect the opening of the river in the centre of the photograph? - c What evidence is there of measures taken to try to limit and control longshore drift?

-4.5 One landscape, many uses
+4.5 Coastal landscapes have many uses